-Inside the air was always warm, even after meals were finished being cooked and served.
-At this hour, no one was working.
-The cooks, bakers, dishwashers and servants had all gone across the west yard to the servant’s quarters to take their own meals.
+Inside the kitchen, Tryst found that the air was always warm, even after meals were finished being cooked and served.
+At this hour, no one was working, and the cooks, bakers, dishwashers, and servants had all gone across the west yard to the servant’s quarters to take their own meals.

 Only Ruggard remained within.
 The man was a giant of a master chef who stood a head and then some over Tryst.
 The big fellow was frequently called ‘Lord of the Kitchen’, a title lovingly bestowed on him by his workers and one he wore proudly.
 Tryst thought he was a good man of honest nature who was kind and fair to those who answered to him.
 Even now, the Lord of the Kitchen was working alone to clean up while his staff ate and rested.

-Upon entering, Tryst found the tall man drying and sorting away the pots, pans and other cooking tools of the night.
-Ruggard turned his face to look over those wide shoulders as Tryst came through the door and turned back without a word, no doubt hoping Tryst would leave quickly.
+Upon entering, Tryst found the tall man drying and sorting away the pots, pans, and other cooking tools of the night.
+Ruggard turned his face to look over his wide shoulders as Tryst came through the door and turned back without a word, no doubt hoping Tryst would leave quickly.

 Despite Tryst’s best efforts to be friendly and pleasant with the staff of the manor, they all fostered a great deal of fear and hatred for him.
 Of course, Tryst knew that to be the doing of the Lord Master, who had taken great pains to spread false tales of Tryst to inspire such reactions.

-In the towering cook there was no such fear, though the detestation was plain enough.
-“Can I help you, ser?” he asked with that deep bass he called a voice.
+In the towering cook though, there was no such fear.
+However, his detestation was plain enough.
+“Can I help you, ser?” he asked with the deep bass he called a voice.